Revisiting $D$-meson twist-2, 3 distribution amplitudes

 For the longitudinal distribution functions $\varphi_{2;D}(x)$, $\varphi_{3;D}^p(x)$ and $\varphi_{3;D}^\sigma(x)$, we used to take the first five terms of Gegenbauer expansions for the corresponding DAs in Refs.~\cite{Zhang:2017rwz, Zhong:2018exo}.
 As discussed in Ref.~\cite{Zhong:2021epq, Zhong:2022ecl}, higher order Gegenbauer polynomials will introduce spurious oscillations~\cite{Chang:2013pq}, while those corresponding coefficients obtained by directly solving the constraints of Gegenbauer moments or $\xi$-moments are not reliable.
 Then we improve these three longitudinal distribution functions as following,

 By considering the normalization conditions for $D$-meson twist-2, 3 DAs $\phi_{2;D}(x,\mu)$, $\phi_{3;D}^p(x,\mu)$ and $\phi_{3;D}^p(x,\mu)$, that is,

-there are three undetermined parameters in the LCHO models for DAs $\phi_{2;D}(x,\mu)$, $\phi_{3;D}^p(x,\mu)$ and $\phi_{3;D}^p(x,\mu)$ respectively, and which will be taken as the fitting parameters to fit the first ten $\xi$-moments of corresponding DAs by adopting the least squares method in next section.
+there are three undetermined parameters in the LCHO models for DAs $\phi_{2;D}(x,\mu)$, $\phi_{3;D}^p(x,\mu)$ and $\phi_{3;D}^p(x,\mu)$ respectively, and which will be taken as the fitting parameters to fit the first ten $\xi$-moments\footnote{In our previous work~\cite{Zhong:2022lmn}, based on the pionic leading-twist DA, we analyzed in detail the influence of different number of $\xi$-moments included in the fitting, and found that when the order of $\xi$-moments is not more than ten, the change of the number of $\xi$-moments has an obvious impact on the fitting results.
+When the order of $\xi$-moments is more than ten, the change of the number of $\xi$-moments has a very small impact on the fitting results.
+Therefore, we only use the first ten $\xi$-moments of $D$-meson DAs $\phi_{2;D}(x,\mu)$, $\phi_{3;D}^p(x,\mu)$ and $\phi_{3;D}^\sigma(x,\mu)$ for fitting in this work.} of corresponding DAs by adopting the least squares method in next section.

 It should be noted that, $D$-meson twist-2, 3 DAs are the universal non-perturbative parameters in essence, and non-perturbative QCD should be used to study them in principle.
-However, due to the difficulty of non-perturbative QCD, the research of those DAs in this paper adopts the method of combining the phenomenological model, that is, the LCHO model, and the non-perturbative QCD SRs in the framework of BFT.
-In this paper, the improvement of the LCHO model of DAs $\phi_{2;D}(x,\mu)$, $\phi_{3;D}^p(x,\mu)$ and $\phi_{3;D}^p(x,\mu)$, that is, to reconstruct their longitudinal distribution functions, is only based on mathematical considerations.
-The rationality of this improvement can be judged by the goodness of fit of the fitting the corresponding $\xi$-moments using the least squares method.
+However, due to the difficulty of non-perturbative QCD, those DAs are studied in this paper by combining the phenomenological model, that is, the LCHO model, and the non-perturbative QCD SRs in the framework of BFT.
+Otherwise, the improvement of the LCHO model of DAs $\phi_{2;D}(x,\mu)$, $\phi_{3;D}^p(x,\mu)$ and $\phi_{3;D}^p(x,\mu)$, that is, to reconstruct their longitudinal distribution functions, is only based on mathematical considerations.
+The rationality of this improvement can be judged by the goodness of fit.